 Every effort will be taken to maintain confidentiality.
-Information about you may be stored electronically on a secure server, and paper notes will be kept in a key-locked filing cabinet at the Hull University Teaching Hospitals NHS Trust or at the Centre for Clinical Vaccinology and Tropical Medicine (CCVTM), University of Oxford.
+Information about you may be stored electronically on a secure server, and paper notes will be kept in a key-locked filing cabinet or restricted access office at the Hull University Teaching Hospitals NHS Trust or at the Centre for Clinical Vaccinology and Tropical Medicine (CCVTM), University of Oxford.
 Trial results will be published in a scientific journal but nothing that could identify you will be included in any report or publication.